Operation Matterhorn: Target selection

 In March 1943, Arnold had asked the Committee of Operations Analysts (COA) to prepare an analysis of strategic targets in Japan whose destruction might affect the course of the war.
 Most of Japan's war industries lay within the 1,500 mi range of a B-29 with a ten-ton bomb load flying from eastern China.
 The COA had been created in December 1942, and its membership included officers from the Army and Navy, along with distinguished civilian consultants such as Edward M. Earle, Thomas W. Lamont, Clark H. Minor and Elihu Root Jr. In a report delivered on 11 November 1943, they identified six priority economic targets: merchant shipping, steel production, urban industrial areas, aircraft plants, ball bearings, and electronics.

-Particularly vulnerable was the ball bearing industry, which relied on six major plants, and the steel industry, which was dependent on a small number of coke plants located on Kyushu, the southermost of the four main islands of Japan, in Manchuria and in Korea—all within range of the B-29s based at Chengdu.
+Particularly vulnerable was the ball bearing industry, which relied on six major plants, and the steel industry, which was dependent on a small number of coke plants located on Kyushu, the southernmost of the four main islands of Japan, in Manchuria and in Korea—all within range of the B-29s based at Chengdu.
 The analysts assessed the capacity of the Japanese steel industry at 13,690,000 ST per year, which was very close to the real figure, but they erroneously thought it was running at full capacity.
 In fact, the bombers would have to destroy 5,000,000 ST of capacity to have any impact on production.

 The JWPC also considered targeting, but favored shipping and the oil industry, which could more easily be attacked from bases in Australia.
 The staff of the USAAF accepted the importance of targeting shipping, but it was not what the B-29 was designed for.
 As for the oil industry, the oil refineries in the Dutch East Indies, primarily the ones at Palembang, could be attacked by the B-29s based in India, staging through Ceylon.
 The JCS approved the Matterhorn plan on 10 April 1944, but cut the force to just one wing of four groups.
 In recognition of the accelerated schedule for the capture of the Marianas, the second B-29 wing would be sent there instead, or to Australia if bases in the Marianas were not yet ready.